 It is impossible to describe here all the numerous and intricate concerns of these young poet-critics; let me merely trace a general outline of their interests.
 One that stands out most prominently is the unqualified demand for high artistry in Ukrainian poetry.
-There are impressive attempts to forge a system of evaluative criteria which would orient the poets themselves, their readers, and perhaps most important, the editors of literary journals.
-We repeatedly hear merciless castigations of "graphomaniacs" and even, on occasion, middle-level talents.
+There are impressive attempts to forge a system of evaluative criteria which would orient the poets themselves, their readers and, perhaps most important, the editors of literary journals.
 As everything else in the discourse of glasnost, such imperatives frequently are too impatient and, moreover, themselves badly disoriented.
 Our young enthusiasts seem to forget that a system of evaluative criteria cannot be forged overnight as a response to sudden changes in the political climate of the land.
-In themselves elusive to the point of transparency, such criteria are developed over decades-indeed, over centuries-of cultivation, against the background of a solidly grounded and uninterrupted literary process.
 The tragically truncated development of Ukrainian literature, in which all sorts of demands (often at the point of a gun) pulled the idea of literature in all sorts of directions, cannot be expected to generate the perception and "instinctive" recognition of excellence according to systematic criteria, although this in itself does not prevent Ukrainian poets from producing excellent poems.
 We see this, for example, in the fact that a single selection of poems by a single author in a journal carries accomplished texts side by side with mediocre production.

-Another example is the aforementioned overabundance of published poetry.
+Another example is the overabundance of published poetry.
 The hypothesis of a "movable aesthetics," which some young critics have been advocating, although quite vague in itself, seems to promise a useful resolution to their dilemma.
-Close (as far as I understand it) to Sartre's "situational aesthetics," it negates outright the value of "eternal" criteria, thus not only adapting itself to the specific restless situation of reconstruction but moving right into the aesthetic theories of Western postmodernism.
+Close (as far as I understand it) to Sartre's "situational ethics," it negates outright the value of "eternal" criteria, thus not only adapting itself to the specific restless situation of reconstruction but moving right into the aesthetic theories of Western post-modernism.

 Another important concern of the new poet-critics can be summed up by Ezra Pound's once notorious slogan, "Make it new!"
-Mykola Riabchuk, an excellent and vocal critic, who made his name in the late 1970s, writes:
+Mykola Riabchuk, an excellent and vocal critic, who made his name in the late 1970's, writes:

-New books of poetry, not always perfect but decidedly experimental, by their very appearance awaken though, disturb the moribund, stagnant surface of literary "decency," and pose a serious threat to those who for decades masked their own banality and mediocrity by the empty slogans of traditionalism, of loyalty to classical traditions.3
+New books of poetry, not always perfect but decidedly experimental, by their very appearance awaken thought, disturb the moribund, stagnant surface of literary "decency," and pose a serious threat to those who for decades have masked their own banality and mediocrity by the empty slogans of traditionalism, of loyalty to classical traditions.

 Hand in hand with this concern goes the question of the provincialism of Ukrainian poetry.
 The younger critics speak surprisingly little of the Russian "center."
-They seem to realize that such comparisons represent a symptom of a colonized culture-a flunkey nation which has not raised its consciousness from the grubbing level of a slave; suffering from a bad case of reaction formation, it wants to please the master by playfully competing with him, as a little boy, currying favor, pretends to compete with his father.
-The mere presence of the Russian culture looming over the border has been hypnotizing Ukrainians ever since the eighteenth century.
+They seem to realize that such comparisons represent a symptom of a colonized culture-a flunky nation which has not raised its consciousness from the grubbing level of a slave; suffering from a bad case of reaction formation, it wants to please the master by playfully competing with him, as a little boy, currying favor, pretends to compete with his father.
+The mere presence of the Russian culture looming across the border has been hypnotizing Ukrainians ever since the eighteenth century.
 That shadow, by itself, has paralyzed artistic freedom, even in those rare times when the police did not actually intervene.
-Who among the Polish, or Czech, or Hungarian writers worries what the Russians, in their Literaturnaia gazeta, might think of his work?
-It is plain that these intellectuals are afraid of the Russian power only as brute force, openly exhibiting that fear to the world, and thus precisely defining imperialist terrorism.
-This, of course, makes it that much easier for them to love the work of a Tiutchev, a Blok, or a Mandelstam, because they can embrace such texts in the freedom of an equal.
 So long as the paralyzing cobra stare-the stare of that Other which resides in the soul of a Soviet Ukrainian-is not overcome and banished, the Ukrainian spirit will never be free to encounter Russian culture as a vis-à-vis, without a trace of guilt.